 Don’t forget to add these newly created folders to your .gitignore file.

-To check if everything is installed and created successfully run this command
+To check if everything install and created successfully run this command

 If it shows PASSED, then you are on the right path and ready to go!

 The last step is to upload your package to PyPI.
 Simply, run this command:

 It will ask for your PyPI credentials, so do it carefully.
 This command will upload everything that we created earlier in the dist folder to PyPI.

 You have successfully published your project to PyPI.

 Now wait for a few minutes and navigate to your PyPI account where you will see your project successfully uploaded.